 There’s a reason nordic skiers flock to North Tahoe during the cold winter months.
 Whether resort or backcountry trails are your calling, North Lake Tahoe’s mountains deliver unmatched snowpack, pristine trails and nirvana views to those in pursuit of cross-country bliss.

 Beginners and novice skiers alike find camaraderie among the snow-capped mountains.
 North Tahoe nordic folks are a tight-knit community, just as exuberant for their sport off the trail as they are on it, making the North Tahoe cross-country experience unforgettable.

 From adrenaline-filled trails, to season deals, top-notch equipment and nordic events, here’s why many call North Tahoe XC King.

 Acres and Acres of Inbound Terrain

 North Lake Tahoe offers the largest concentration of groomed trails in North America.
-Some of the country’s most breathtaking views can be found at the likes of Granlibakken Resort, Resort at Squaw Creek Cross Country Center, Royal Gorge, Northstar California and Tahoe Donner.
+Some of the country’s most breathtaking views can be found at the likes of Granlibakken Resort, Squaw Creek Nordic Center, Royal Gorge, Northstar California and Tahoe Donner.
 Mark your calendars – opening dates begin in early December.

 There are also several easily accessible ski parks around North Tahoe.
 The Tahoe City Winter Sports Park offers a mix of XC, sledding, snowshoeing and ice skating.